-We had the pleasure to talk with incredible Sebastian Villabona, who shared with us the story of his art journey, gave some perspectives on how to talk about art and what to read to understand it.
+We had the pleasure to talk with the incredible Sebastian Villabona, who shared with us his art journey and gave some perspectives on how to talk about art and what to read to understand it

 A: Please, tell us a bit more about yourself.
 What brought you into art?

 S: My name is Sebastian Villabona.
 I’m from Bogotá, Colombia.
 I studied graphic design in Argentina and did a master's in Sweden.
 Now I’m living in between both countries.

 Since I was a child I liked to draw and remember that I always liked the color.
 I started to paint graffiti when I was around 16 years and that brought me to know more people that had the same interests in illustration, art, and design.
 Since then I saw the painting and drawing as part of my life without thinking that I could live or not from this.
 I knew that paintings, cans, pencils, always were going to be part of my environment.
 Then the studies opened my range and let me confirm that I wanted to look for ways to live from this.
 I started to take everything more seriously and introspective since I rented my first studio in Sweden, from there I begin to do collages, paint canvas and be in the studio for hours.
 And that’s what I’m still doing.